SamOBrienOlinger/PP4/README.md

 - Ideas for future features include:

-  - A way for users who would join Cockapoo CLub to upload their photographs of their pets.
+  - A way for users who would join Cockapoo Club to upload their photographs of their pets.

   - A commercial page with branded merchandise, such as dog toys, clothes and what you would generally find in a giftshop.